geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 1. What flavour of ObjectListView do I want to use?
 ---------------------------------------------------

-There are six flavours of ObjectListView:
+There are four basic flavours of ObjectListView.
+Of those, three have data bound versions.

 ObjectListView - Plain Vanilla
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^